maximemahe/Manuscript_Poling_NatBME_2018/README.md

 **About this repository**

 This repository contains datasets and R scripts related to the manuscript "Mechanically Induced Development and Maturation of Human Intestinal Organoids in Vivo".
 This repository will continue to undergo changes unless noted in this README.

+The accession number for data generated for this paper is ArrayExpress: **E-MTAB-6017** and includes the transplanted HIO, with or without lengthening device, the human adult and infant data .